 Courses and Requirements

-The Master of Arts in Indigeneity, Race, Ethnicity, and Politics plan of study requires a minimum of 30 credits, including POLS 5600, POLS 5605, POLS 5610, ANTH/LLAS/PHIL/POLS 5590, the two-semester POLS 5620 Master’s Project course, and four elective three-credit 5000/6000-level courses with significant REP content.
+The Master of Arts in Indigeneity, Race, Ethnicity, and Politics plan of study requires a minimum of 30 credits, including POLS 5000 (3 credits), POLS 5605, POLS 5615, POLS 5620, POLS 5625, ANTH/LLAS/PHIL/POLS 5800, and four elective three-credit 5000/6000-level courses with significant IREP content.
 At least two, but no more than three, of the IREP electives must be taken in the Department of Political Science (POLS).
 At least one of the four elective courses must have a U.S. focus while at least one must be global in scope.

 Students are required to maintain an overall GPA of B or higher.

-In each year that they are enrolled, all students in the MA program must participate in one reading group session in which all core POLS faculty, IREP Graduate Certificate, and enrolled MA students read and discuss one non-course book of relevance to IREP.
+In each year that they are enrolled, all IREP MA students must participate in one reading group session in which all core IREP POLS faculty, IREP Graduate Certificate, and enrolled IREP MA students read and discuss one non-course book of relevance to IREP.

-Students must also participate in one state, regional, or national conference, sharing research undertaken in their Master’s Project I and II courses.
-MA students can elect to undertake a traditional research paper in Master’s Project I and II or projects related to their larger career goals and trajectory.
+Students must also participate in either a spring UCONN-based graduate student IREP conference or one state, regional, or national conference, sharing research undertaken in their 3-credit POLS 5000 Independent Study course.
+For their Independent Study, MA students can elect to undertake a traditional research paper or projects related to their larger career goals and trajectory.

 Sample Plan of Study

-Students who are enrolled full-time may complete the MA program over four semesters or two years in a plan of study resembling the one below.
+Students who are enrolled full-time may complete the MA program over three or four semesters or one and a half or two years in a plan of study resembling the one below.
 To create offerings that are amenable to the schedules of working professionals, we plan to offer some hybrid (online and in-person) and evening courses and some that meet in Hartford rather than in Storrs.
 Such courses are open to all students.